Delora KymaConnect is "Command Central" for all your Kyma connectivity needs.

 MIDI connection between your Mac and your Capybara

-Native OSX user agent program runs silently in the background on a Mac running OSX 10.6 or higher.
+Native OSX user agent program runs silently in the background on a Mac running OSX 10.6 through macOS 10.14.5.
 "Set up once and forget about it" ease-of-use

 Provides full bidirectional OSC control of Paca or Pacarana running on a different network than the OSC control client